andresalejandro18/circuitpredictors/README.md

-# &iexcl;Circuit Predictors for Formula One Racing
+# Circuit Predictors for Formula One Racing